 ‘Leave voters are nationalistic fascists.’

 I’m pro-European and pro-International; pro-refugee and pro-migration; pro-democracy and pro-human rights.
 Until 2 years ago, I was passionately pro-EU.
-I voted Leave because, among other things, I feel desperately concerned about rising nationalism across the EU and beyond which is, in my view, fuelled by EU policies and behaviour.
+I voted Leave because, among other things, I feel desperately concerned about rising nationalism across the EU and beyond which is, in my view, fuelled by EU strategy, policy and behaviour.